Seltzr/Seltzr/docs-src/docfx_project/articles/getting_started/efcore.md

 By default, the deleted model is returned.

 ## Checkpoint
-You've successfully built your first API with RestModels!
+You've successfully built your first API with Seltzr!
 If you think you've got the hang of things, and just want to explore, look at <xref:request-flow>.
 Otherwise, if you want a little more guidance, we still have to build an API for `Posts`.
 Let's do that now.

 ## Building the `Post` API
 Let's take this next one step by step.